Artjomeller/bookshelf/docs/user_manual.md

 4. The book will be permanently removed from the collection

 Note: Books that are currently borrowed cannot be deleted until they are returned.

+### User Management

+To manage registered users (administrators only):

+1. Click on "Users" in the navigation menu
+2. The system will display all registered users in a table format
+3. You can view details of each user including:
+   - Username
+   - Email
+   - Full name
+   - Role (administrator or regular user)
+   - Registration date
+4. To delete a user, click the "Delete" button next to the respective user
+5. Confirm the deletion in the confirmation dialog

+Note: The primary administrator cannot be deleted, and administrators cannot delete themselves.

 ## Troubleshooting